The Ultimate Adventure in Albania

 Raft the Vjosa River and head for Tirana

 Today, take on a rafting adventure down the untamed Vjosa, Europe’s last free-flowing river.
 Stretching for 270km, the Vjosa winds through dramatic canyons, serene riverbanks, and untouched landscapes.
-Navigate its rushing waters and Class 2-3 rapids (depending on the season), striking the perfect balance between adrenaline and awe-inspiring scenery.
+Navigate its rushing waters and Class 2-3 rapids (dependent on the season, please see FAQ below for more details), striking the perfect balance between adrenaline and awe-inspiring scenery.
 After lunch, return to Albania’s lively capital of Tirana.
 With its vibrant streets, colourful buildings and buzzing atmosphere, you’ll have some free time to explore the city centre before coming together for an optional farewell dinner.
 Raise a glass and celebrate the end of your unforgettable adventure through Albania!

 Day 9